Serbia

 •[ normal ]

-Reissued after periodic review without changes.
-Exercise normal precautions in Tonga.
-Read the Country Information page for additional information on travel to Tonga.
-If you decide to travel to Tonga: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Tonga.
-U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
-Review the Traveler’s Checklist.
-Obey all instructions from local authorities.
-Visit the CDC page for the latest Travel Health Notice related to your travel.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in Samoa.
+Read the country information page for additional information on travel to Samoa.
+If you decide to travel to Samoa: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts from the U.S. Embassy.
+It makes it easier to locate you in an emergency.
+Review the Country Security Report for Samoa.
+Visit the CDC page for the latest Travel Health Information related to your travel and return to the United States.
+We highly recommend that you buy insurance before you travel.
+Check with your travel insurance provider about evacuation assistance, medical insurance, and trip cancellation coverage.

 |